What Is a Digital Experience Platform? DXP vs CMS vs WEM

-These needs are met by the Digital Experience Platform (DXP), an emerging category of software solutions, which can help to enhance customer experience.
+So what's the solution?
+Digital Experience Platforms (DXPs), are an emerging category of software solutions that help to enhance customer experiences.

-In this blog we’ll explore the need for personalized experiences, see how DXP helps in delivering and address what you’ll need to actually make it happen.
+In this blog we’ll explore the need for personalized experiences, see how DXP helps in delivering those, and how you can get started with a DXP.

-As Gartner defines, Digital Experience Platform (DXP) is as an integrated software framework for engaging a broad array of audiences across a broad array of digital touchpoints.
+Gartner defines Digital Experience Platforms (DXPs) as an integrated software framework for engaging a broad array of audiences across a broad array of digital touchpoints.

-Of course not, because it’s impossible to sum up everything a brand needs its digital experience to be in 2 sentences.
+Do you follow?
+If not, don't worry — it’s impossible to encompass up everything a brand needs its digital experience to be in just 2 sentences.

-However, the two core principles that I feel stand out in this definition is that
+However, the two core principles that stand out in this definition are that:

-- and the need for one central platform to be the control center for this expanded experience.
+- There is a need for one central platform to be the control center for this expanded experience.

-As with all new things, the standardization of the particulars takes time and there’s a natural selection of which standard features end up sticking.
+With any new technology, the standardization of the particulars takes time and there’s a natural selection of which standard features end up sticking.

 The principles and technology behind the DXP have evolved with the demands of the digital consumer and digital worker.

-- CMS - Site Control: The introduction of CMS helped enterprises gain control, but also introduced. new challenges by introducing silos in the organization.
+- CMS — Site Control: The introduction of CMS helped businesses gain control, but also introduced new challenges by creating silos in the organization.

-- WEM - Channel Consistency: WEM brought centralization and consistency to the channel, providing a much better way to do Content Management.
+- WEM — Channel Consistency: WEM brought centralization and consistency to the channel, providing better Content Management.
 However, in many cases, this reduced maintainability for IT.

-- DXP - Fully Intregrated Experience: DXP combines. the power of the WEM with the benefits of a radically open platform, leveraging the power of Microservices Architecture and APIs to reduce IT complexity.
+- DXP — Fully Intregrated Experience: A DXP combines the power of the WEM with the benefits of a radically open platform, leveraging the power of Microservices Architecture and APIs to reduce IT complexity.

 Content Management System (CMS)

-The basic system to help enterprises organize written content, images, data, and other collateral needed for their online presence.
+Content Management Systems are a basic platform that help businesses organize written content, images, data, and other collateral needed for their online presence.

-A CMS provides version management and authoring workflow to keep large, global sites consistent.
-Web Content Management (WCM) is more or less another name for CMS, because we are an industry that loves acronyms.
+A CMS provides version management and authoring workflows to keep large, global sites consistent.
+Helpful note: Web Content Management (WCM) is more or less another name for a CMS.

 Web Experience Management (WEM)